sigsum/sigsum/proposals/2023-09-on-releases.md

 in both log-go and sigsum-go, then that would require two separate releases.

 [This ensures that we don't have to put everything on the same release cycle.
-And as, say, a log operator, you can care only about the log server software.]
+And as, say, a log operator, you may care only about the log server software.]

 If something in a repository is being released, there must be a RELEASES file and a NEWS file.
-The RELEASES file documents the release process at large and which expectations users of the released software can have.
-The NEWS file documents what changed since the last release, including **detailed** migration steps if there are any breaking changes with regard to the previous release.
+The RELEASES file documents the release process at large and what expectations users of the released software should have.
+The NEWS file documents what changed since the previous release, including **detailed** migration steps if there are any breaking changes with regard to the previous release.

 There are no promises that downgrading from release X to X-1 works.
-There are no promises that upgrading to release X from X-2 works.
-What we aim to provide are **clear instructions on how to upgrade from release X-1 to X**.
+There are no promises that upgrading from release X to X+2 works.
+What we aim to provide are **clear instructions on how to upgrade from release X to X+1**.
 In other words, it is assumed that users follow along in the linear upgrade history.

 [And obviously: we have tested that linear upgrades work.
-What "tested" means we specify in the repository's RELEASES file.
-See example at the bottom.]
+What "tested" means is explained in the RELEASES file.
+See example below.]

 We don't backport bug-fixes.
 To get a fix, upgrade to the next release.